Black Racer (DC Comics): Powers and abilities

 The Black Racer has the power to phase through solid objects and bring death to those he has chosen with a single touch.
 He travels through the air by means of two cosmically powered celestial skis, which can accelerate to the speed of light.
-His ski poles can also phase through solid matter to deliver the Black Racer's deathstroke.
-As a deity, he's also immortal, and wears a cosmic armor that give him super strength and endurance.
-When he has finished delivering his message of death, the Black Racer returns to the comatose life of Sgt.
-Willie Walker until he is summoned anew.
+His ski poles can also phase through solid matter to deliver the Black Racer's death touch.
+As a deity, he is also immortal, and wears a cosmic armor that give him super strength and endurance.